ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The model for SATP is shown in Figure 1.
 The model for SATP is shown in Figure 1.
-The Client (application) interacts with its local gateway (G1) over an interface (API Type-1) in order to provide instructions to the gateway with regards to actions to assets and related resources located in the local system or network (NW1).
+The Client (application) interacts with its local gateway (G1) over an interface (API1) in order to provide instructions to the gateway with regards to actions to assets and related resources located in the local system or network (NW1).

-Gateways interact with each other over a gateway interface (API Type-2).
+Gateways interact with each other over a gateway interface (API2).
 A given gateway may be required to access resources that are not located in network NW1 or network NW2.
-Access to these types of resources are performed over an off-network interface (API Type-3).
+Access to these types of resources are performed over an off-network interface (API3).

-## Types of APIs
+## Family of APIs
 {: #satp-apitypes}

 The following are the types of APIs in SATP:

-- Gateway APIs for client (API Type-1):
+- Gateway APIs for client (API1):
-This is the REST API that allows a Client (application) to interact with a local gateway and issue instructions for actions pertaining to resources accessible to the gateway.
+This is the API that allows a Client (application) to interact with a local gateway and issue instructions for actions pertaining to resources accessible to the gateway.

-- Gateway APIs for peer gateways (API Type-2):
+- Gateway APIs for peer gateways (API2):
-These are the REST APIs employed by two (2) peer gateways for performing unidirectional asset transfers.
+These are the APIs employed by two (2) peer gateways for performing unidirectional asset transfers.

-- APIs for validation of off-network resources (API Type-3):
+- APIs for validation of off-network resources (API3):
-These are the REST APIs made available by a resource server (resource owner) that a gateway can use to access resources.
+These are the APIs made available by a resource server (resource owner) that a gateway can use to access resources.

 The use of these APIs is dependent on the mode of access and the type of flow in question.